DavidP101/DavidP101.github.io/README.md

 ![Interaction](/images/interaction.png)

-#### Setup

 * Created custom collision channel in project settings called 'Interactable'.
 * Made sphere collision volume on player character that only does checks for the above channel.
 * An interface also called 'Interactable' was built with two methods: 'Interact' and 'Exit Interact'.

-To create an actor that's capable of interaction:

-* I first changed the collision type on one of the actor's static mesh components (if the actor did not have a static mesh component I created a volume instead and applied it to that).
-* Following this, I then implemented the Interactable interface and provided my definitions for Interact and Exit Interact.
+To create an actor that's capable of interaction I first changed the collision type on one of the actor's static mesh components (if the actor did not have a static mesh component I created a volume instead and applied it to that).
+Following this, I then implemented the Interactable interface and provided my definitions for Interact and Exit Interact.

 Whenever the volume around the player comes into contact with an interactable it then adds it to a potential interactables array and the best one is chosen by means of a dot product with the player's camera.
 I used this tutorial for reference while making this sytem.